 Repetitive stress and poor lifting technique stemming from cramped quarters greatly increase the risk of back injuries.
 Because flight attendants often lack proper lifting training or equipment, the chances for injury are even higher.

 - Respiratory illness

 - Injury to hands, feets, arms and legs

 - Injuries from equipment, such as 500 lb galley carts

 Unlike Most Occupations, Flight Attendants Lack OSHA Protection

 A lack of regulatory oversight provides a likely culprit for the frequency of injury among flight attendants.
 Unlike most other industries, the aviation industry was not administered or inspected by OSHA for most of the past 50 years.
 The FAA has instead been responsible for similar duties since 1975, but a historical lack of accountability and transparency dominated.

 Issues with recording and reporting of injuries, access to records, inspections, safety standards, fire protection, first aid and other such practices arose.
 After many years of slow-moving red tape, oversight was once again transferred to OSHA in 2014, but many issues still abound.

 Finding a Flight Attendant Workers Compensation Attorney

-If you or a family member works as a flight attendant and has been injured, you can increase your chances of obtaining fair compensation with the help of an experienced workers’ compensation attorney.
+If you or a family member works as a flight attendant and has been injured, you can increase your chances of obtaining fair compensation with the help of an experienced Framingham, MA workers’ compensation lawyer.
 Contact John J. Sheehan at 617-925-6407 for your free consultation today.